 For example, an experienced agent might have rockstar people skills but a weak spot when it comes to resolving questions efficiently.
 Rather than doubling down on boilerplate training sessions, coaching addresses their specific areas of need.

 Agents perform better when they have tangible goals to work toward.
-Whether your goal is to improve performance metrics like First Call Resolution (FCR) or soft skills like empathy, coaching sessions clarify expectations and keep agents focused on what matters most.
+Whether your goal is to improve performance metrics like First Call Resolution (FCR) or soft skills like empathy, coaching meetings clarify expectations and keep agents focused on what matters most.

 So, you’re sold on the benefits of customer service coaching—great.
 Before you start a session or share any feedback, it’s important to map out your coaching plan ahead of time.
 This ensures you align on goals, hold yourself accountable, and maximize the ROI of coaching.